Gennaro-Farina/SARS-COV2019/README.md

 premise:
-I'm not an epidemiologist, so I'll build on existing works in the literature eventually bring some coding contributions and insights that I think might be useful.
+I'm not an epidemiologist, I'm a Computer Scientist, so I'll build on existing works in the literature eventually bring some coding contributions and insights that I think might be useful.

 # Implementation of a SIR model for the predictions of coronavirus spreads
 This repo will contain: